gamedig/gamedig.github.io/src/guide/contributing.md

 One of the primary ways to contribute to GameDig is by collaborating with pull requests.
-Learn how to create, review, and merge pull requests effectively by referring to our comprehensive guide on
+Learn how to create, review, and merge pull requests effectively by referring to the comprehensive guide on
 [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests).
 This resource covers everything from opening pull requests to addressing feedback and resolving conflicts.